Interference and Suppression

 Discussion:

-Key-clicks, which are unwanted spurious emissions in Morse code (CW) transmissions, can be prevented by ensuring that the rise and fall times of the transmitted signal are properly controlled.
-This can be achieved by adjusting the keying waveform to ensure a smooth transition between on and off states, rather than an abrupt switch.
-Additionally, low-pass filters can be installed to reduce the bandwidth of the transmitted signal, further minimizing the likelihood of key-clicks.
+Key-clicks, which are unwanted spurious emissions in Morse code (CW) transmissions, can be prevented by ensuring that the rise and fall times of the transmitted signal are properly controlled, through the installation of low-pass filters.
+The Key-click filters can be installed to reduce the bandwidth of the transmitted signal, further minimizing the likelihood of key-clicks.

 Key-clicks are often caused by sharp transitions in the signal, which generate spurious emissions that can interfere with other stations.
 Using proper keying techniques and filters helps ensure clean, interference-free CW transmissions.